theselftaughtdev42/my-corner-of-the-internet/docs/pathway.md

 - [x] Scrum: The Art of Doing Twice the Work in Half the Time --8<-- "includes/icons/icon-book.md"

-- [ ] Clean Agile: Back to Basics
+- [ ] The Art of Agile Development
 --8<-- "includes/icons/icon-book.md"

-- [ ] Extreme Programming Explained: Embrace Change
---8<-- "includes/icons/icon-book.md"

-- [ ] Wild West to Agile: Adventures in Software Development Evolution and Revolution --8<-- "includes/icons/icon-book.md"

 - [ ] Accelerate: The Science of Lean Software and Devops